shu1827/devops-project-document/README.md

 In this project, we will see how these things will run on the container together.
 We are going to run this entire setup on a virtual machine.
 So in the virtual machine, you will have all these containers running and we will access it.

+## PROJECT-3 (MICROSERVICES PROJECT)
+In this Project we will deploy a microservice application.
+The name is EMart.
+This application was designed by using microservice architecture.
+In the front end you have an API Gateway created with nginx and this listens at three endpoints, root, slash api, slash web api.
+When the user access the URL of the website, it'll be redirected to root, which is an app written in Angular.
+This will give the front end also called client app.
+And this will in turn connect to slash api, which will be served by an application Mart api NodeJS.
+And it also needs MongoDB Database.
+And the MongoDB Database we are going to deploy as a container, but it could be an independent service running from a server or from any other endpoint.This application also has slash web api, which connects to an application, Books api, which is written in Java and this also needs a database, a MySQL Database.

+So all these apps that you see over here, nginx,Angular, NodeJS, Java, Mongo, MySQL, all these will be containers.
+So in the virtual machine, you will have all these containers running and we will access it.